broomburgo/Narratore/Docs/WRITING_A_STORY.md

 ## The DSL

-The `static func getSteps(for: Parent) -> [BranchStep<Self>]` function of a `Branch` can be augmented with the `@BranchBuilder` result builder, that allows for creating stories in a natural way.
+The `static func getSteps(for: Parent) -> [SceneStep<Self>]` function of a `Scene` can be augmented with the `@SceneBuilder` result builder, that allows for creating stories in a natural way.
 This result builder provides all the expected `build_` functions, like `buildOptional`, `buildEither` and `buildArray`, so the composition can be customized based on the `Parent` scene that's passed into the function.

-In addition to `@BranchBuilder` there are other result builders used in the DSL: I'll describe them in detail when needed.
+In addition to `@SceneBuilder` there are other result builders used in the DSL: I'll describe them in detail when needed.
 But everything starts with simple `String` literals.

 ### String literals

-`@BranchBuilder` declares, among other things, the following function:
+`@SceneBuilder` declares, among other things, the following function:

 ```swift
 public static func buildExpression(_ expression: String) -> Component {